 Dr. Orsolya Polgar’s mission is to deliver high quality personalized care to her patients with emphasis on preventive medicine and health education.
-She established Howard County Direct Primary Care after leading a successful internal medicine practice at Johns Hopkins Community Physicians.
+She established Howard County Direct Primary Care after leaving a successful internal medicine practice at Johns Hopkins Community Physicians.
 Dr. Polgar’s philosophy is that the relationship with your primary care physician should be one based on mutual trust and open communication.
 To facilitate this, she is available as needed and offers ample time for each patient visit.

 Born and raised in Hungary, Dr. Polgar graduated “summa cum laude” from the Albert Szent-Gyorgyi Medical School (University of Szeged) in 1994.
 She completed her internal medicine residency training and subsequently worked as an internist in Hungary’s most prestigious military hospital.